blzbruno/Autolike.js/README.md

 Autolike.js (PT-BR Version)
 ===========
-A bookmarklet for automatically liking each post on any facebook wall.
+A javascript code to automatically liking each post on any facebook wall.

 Instructions
 ============